IMDEANetworksWNG/UbiLocate/README.md

 ss means number of spatial streams (recommended values 1 or 4) and packets means the number of packets to send

-NOTE: Every bash file is configured with the logins and pass from the IMDEA setup, please change it with your configuration.
+NOTE: Every bash file is configured with the login and pass from as imdea.
+Please change it.
+The variable are at the beggining of every file us and pw

 -----------------------------------------------------------------
 Process the CSI by MATLAB